Wiener filtering and multi-tracer techniques for dark matter cross-correlations between gamma-ray emission and galaxy catalogs: Cross-correlation angular power spectra

 As astrophysical gamma-ray sources, we consider four classes: blazars (BLA), misaligned active galactic nuclei (mAGN), flat spectrum radio quasars (FSRQ) and star forming galaxies (SFG).
 The window function for each source class has the form:

 where $\mathcal{L}$ is the source luminosity, $d_L(z) = (1+z)\chi(z)$ the luminosity distance, $\phi(\mathcal{L},z)$ the gamma-ray luminosity function and $dF/dE$ the spectral energy distribution (SED) of the sources.
 The window function collects all sources with luminosity comprised between a minimal luminosity $\mathcal{L}_{\rm min}$, which depends on the intrinsic properties of the source class, and a maximal luminosity $\mathcal{L}_{\rm max}(z)=\min[\mathcal{L}_{\rm max}^{\rm intr}, \mathcal{L}_{\rm sens}(z)]$ where $\mathcal{L}_{\rm max}^{\rm intr}$ again is an intrinsic property of the source class and $\mathcal{L}_{\rm sens}(z)$ is related to the sensitivity of the detector: since we are considering {\it unresolved} sources, we need to account only for those sources, located at redshift $z$, that contribute a photon flux at the detector below the detector sensitivity $F_{\rm sens}$.
 The full details of the modeling are reported in Appendix \ref{app:astro_sources}, for all the four source categories considered in our analysis.
 The astrophysical sources represent the irreducible background for the dark matter gamma-ray signal, and the parameters entering their modeling will be fixed as reported in Appendix \ref{app:astro_sources}.
-A few examples of gamma-ray window functions as a function of redshift and for some representative energy bins are shown in Fig. \ref{fig:UGRB_windows}.
+A few examples of gamma-ray window functions as a function of redshift and for some representative energy bins are shown in Fig. \ref{fig:UGRB_windows} and as a function of energy for a few representative redshift values in Fig. \ref{fig:UGRB_windowsE}.

-Finally, the window function of a galaxy catalogue depends on the comoving number density of galaxies $\bar{n}_{g}(\chi)$ as:
+Finally, the window function of a galaxy catalog depends on the comoving number density of galaxies $\bar{n}_{g}(\chi)$ as:

 In this way, the galaxy window function is normalized:

 with